 Because I personally deal with Linux, I visit Distrowatch often.
 This page is an online directory of Linux distributions.
 So you can search for the distribution you are interested in and find out if it meets your needs.
-THE by clicking here it is updated daily with new versions of distributions and open source applications.
+THE it is updated daily with new versions of distributions and open source applications.

 Until a while ago, the list of the first five Linux distributions for the last six months contained the following: